taxjarsam/taxjar-developers/source/integrations/sales-tax-calculations.md

 In most of our integrations we associate our tax codes with the notion of a tax class.
 This may differ based on your internal requirements.
 For example, a merchant selling clothing would create a “Clothing” tax class and assign it to “Clothing - 20010”, the category provided by TaxJar.
 When a clothing product is added to the cart, the tax class and associated tax code is retrieved.
 If a tax code is found, it’s passed via `product_tax_code`.

 Currently we provide a [subset of common product categories](https://developers.taxjar.com/api/reference/#get-list-tax-categories) and we’re planning to expand the list over time.
-If a product doesn’t have a category, we’ll assume it’s always taxable.
-Our “Other Exempt” category can be used to fully exempt certain types of products if the merchant must exempt them.
+Fully taxable products don’t require a `product_tax_code`.
+We’ll automatically assume it’s taxable.

-Depending on your requirements, you may need to add some custom logic to your integration as a workaround if TaxJar does not yet support a specific product category.
-Usually this involves applying a `product_tax_code` of `99999` if the order is shipped to a specific state where the exemption occurs.
-For partial exemptions, you may need to add a discount or reduce the total amount on your end before making a request to SmartCalcs.
+If a product category is non-taxable and TaxJar does not yet support a specific `product_tax_code` for that type of product, `99999` `Other Exempt` may be used.
+However, usage of `product_tax_code` `99999` [prevents merchants from using AutoFile](https://support.taxjar.com/article/362-smartcalcs-product-categories) so we advise to use a more specific `product_tax_code`, if available.

 ---